xd2287/transformers/docs/source/en/model_doc/visual_bert.md

    We do not provide the detector and its weights as a part of the package, but it will be available in the research projects, and the states can be loaded directly into the detector provided.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [visual_bert](https://huggingface.co/models?other=visual_bert)

 ## Usage

 VisualBERT is a multi-modal vision and language model.
 It can be used for visual question answering, multiple choice,